MarkusEh/vdr-plugin-tvscraper/README.md

 are available.
 For example, this proof of concept is only available for tvsp.
 All lines in channelmap.conf not starting with "tvsp:" are ignored.
 - Restart vdr.
 That should by all.
-- To disable this feature, remove channelmap.conf from the tvscraper plugin configuration directoy and restart vdr
+- To disable this feature, remove channelmap.conf from \<PLGCFGDIR\>
+directoy and restart vdr

 Usage